Free Template

 Details on wages

-In this section, you will be asked about the number of employees who received wages, tips, or other compensation for the specified quarter.
-You will also provide details on taxable social security, Medicare, and other qualified wages, such as sick and family leaves.
+Answer questions about the number of employees who were paid and their compensation during the quarter.
+Include taxable social security, Medicare, and qualified wages like sick and family leaves.

 Deposit schedule

-You will be asked for details about your deposit schedule and tax liability for the quarter.
-You will tick boxes based on the return amount and your monthly deposits for the entire quarter.
+Write details about your deposit schedule and tax liability for the quarter.
+You will tick boxes based on the return amount and monthly deposits for the entire quarter.

 About your business